 The anesthesiologist will ask you to breathe deeply, or breathe into a mask with oxygen.
 During this time they will be giving you a combination of drugs through the IV tubing.
 You may feel these drugs pass through the IV and up your body as a brief stinging sensation.
 The anesthesiologist may press the breathing mask firmly on your face as you become more relaxed.
 It is important to continue breathing deeply.
 As the drugs take full effect, you will become unconscious.

 During the operation, the anesthesiologist will use a combination of IV and inhaled gas medications to keep you anesthetized.
 The anesthesiologist monitors and adjusts drug dosages constantly to maintain the desired effect.
-The anesthesiologist wants to maintain the level of anesthesia only as long as necessary, and will awaken you as soon as it is safe.
+The anesthesiologist wants to maintain the level of anesthesia only as long as necessary, and they will awaken you as soon as it is safe to do so.